Entrust to pay $375 to Vector customers

 Under the rules if your power charges are included in your rent and paid by your landlord or body corporate, they receive the dividend.

-Last month Vector's said its after-tax profit has taken a hit after it took a non-cash impairment from its E-co Products Group, which trades as HRV.
+Last month Vector said its after-tax profit has taken a hit after it took a non-cash impairment from its E-co Products Group, which trades as HRV.

-The lines company declared a net profit after tax of $84 million in the year to June 30, 2019 after the $46.6 million impairment.
+The lines company declared a net profit after tax of $84m in the year to June 30, 2019 after the $46.6m impairment.
 That was down from the previous year's profit of $149.8m which included a one-off tax gain of $16.7m.

 Excluding the impairment, the company said its net profit of $130.6m was down slightly on the previous year.

-Vector's adjusted earnings before interest, tax, depreciation and amortisation was $485.8m, which was up on the previous year's $470.1m.
+Vector's adjusted earnings before interest, tax, depreciation and amortisation were $485.8m, which was up on the previous year's $470.1m.